 Again, your guests are coming to spend time with you and if they are true friends and loved family members, then they don’t need impressing with the latest gadget or the prettiest designer fabrics.

 Stop trying to impress your guests with your home style and furnishings.
-They will remember the fellowship and kindness.
+They will remember the fellowship and kindness more than your house.

 3. Stop trying so hard.